LukeMS/keltor/rst/index.rst

 Hill and Mountain, Hot Locations
 *********************************

-This random encounter table should be used for travel within all the southern hills and mountains of the Middle Lands.
+This random encounter table should be used for travel within all the southern hills and mountains of the `Middle Lands`_.

 The encounter chance for this area is 1 in 6 and should be checked twice a day.